FrederikTobner/JANUS/book/src/chapter-03-boot-process/boot-assembly-64bit.md

 +    dw $ - gdt64 - 1                        ; GDT size
 +    dq gdt64                                ; GDT address
 ```

-The GDT (Global Descriptor Table) defines memory segments.
-In 64-bit long mode, segmentation is mostly disabled (flat memory model), but we still need a GDT with at least a code segment to tell the CPU we're in 64-bit mode.

 The code segment descriptor sets bits for: executable (bit 43), code/data segment (bit 44), present (bit 47), and 64-bit mode (bit 53).
 The value \\((1 << 43) | (1 << 44) | (1 << 47) | (1 << 53)\\) creates a 64-bit value with these specific bits set.